MoHETS: Long-term Time Series Forecasting with Mixture-of-Heterogeneous-Experts: Related Work

 \subsection{Sparse Mixture-of-Experts (MoE)}

 Deep learning models are dense, imposing high memory and computational costs during training and inference~\cite{shi2024time}.
 Sparse architectures, such as Mixture-of-Experts ($\operatorname{MoE}$), dynamically route inputs to specialized sub-networks for conditional activation, enabling scaling up the model's capacities while reducing computational overhead~\cite{shazeer2017outrageously,fedus2022switch}.
-Model sparsification has received considerable attention in the context of NLP and CV for efficient handling of diverse patterns~\cite{fedus2022switch,mixtralmoe,dai2024deepseekmoe,riquelme2021scaling}, but has received relatively less attention in time-series research, with few relevant works implementing such an approach~\cite{shi2024time}.
-While MoLE~\cite{ni2024mixture} explores linear ensembling, recent works like Time-MoE~\cite{shi2024time} and Moirai-MoE~\cite{liu2024moirai} adapt sparse $\operatorname{MoE}$ to decoder-only Transformers.
+Model sparsification has received considerable attention in the context of NLP and CV for efficient handling of diverse patterns~\cite{fedus2022switch,mixtralmoe,dai2024deepseekmoe,riquelme2021scaling}, but has received relatively less attention in time-series research, with few relevant works implementing sparse approaches~\cite{shi2024time}.
+MoLE~\cite{ni2024mixture} explores linear ensembling, Time-MoE~\cite{shi2024time} and Moirai-MoE~\cite{liu2024moirai} adapt sparse $\operatorname{MoEs}$ to decoder-only Transformers, while Seg-MoE \cite{ortigossa2026seg} proposes a $\operatorname{MoE}$ routing design that processes contiguous time-step segments rather than independent tokens.
 However, these models strictly adhere to the NLP-standard and rely on MLP-based expert designs.
 Training stability and expert specialization are challenges when applying MoE, as routing mechanisms can lead to load imbalance or overfitting~\cite{fedus2022switch}.
 Crucially, the direct adaptation of NLP-centric $\operatorname{MoEs}$ overlooks the signal processing nature of time series.
 Standard MLP experts lack the inductive bias to efficiently separate global trends from local periodicities~\cite{dong2024fan}, a task for which specialized operators such as Convolutions and Fourier Transforms have been mathematically shown to outperform MLPs~\cite{wangtimemixer}.

 We bridge this gap with \model, replacing homogeneous MLPs with a Mixture-of-Heterogeneous-Experts that assigns architecturally distinct operators to the specific temporal components they are best suited to model.